mattobrien415/blog/content/deep learning/boxing_003.md

 But what is an implied probability anyway?

 Implied probability is our usual notion of probability which has actually been modified by what is called either [vigorish, or juice](https://en.wikipedia.org/wiki/Vigorish).
-Both of these terms refer to a built-in modification, by the bookmaker, of the true odds.
-The modification shifts the moneyline is such a way that the sportsbooks can never ultimately lose money.
+Both of these terms refer to a built-in edge, by the bookmaker, on the true odds.
+The modification shifts the moneyline is such a way that the sportsbooks can make their profit.
 Usually, the vig amounts to 20 points.
 It's basically the casino's cut.
 Fortunately, it's easy to remove the vigorish using this simple formula:

 Take one of your implied probability.
 Divide it by the sum of both of your implied probabilities.